mu373/documentation/docs/computation/unix/ssh.md

 ---
+title: Remote Access with SSH
 sidebar_position: 5
 slug: ssh
 tags:
   - SSH
 ---

-# Remote Access with SSH

 When you are working on your local machine, the shell starts up just by opening a new terminal window without asking for authentication.
 How can we access the shell on a remote server, just as we do on the local machine?
 This is where SSH (Secure Shell) comes in.